cmbant/context-assistant/README.md

 # Full-Context Help Assistant

 This application provides an interactive help assistant for technical documentation.
 It's designed to provide accurate answers by sending the full documentation context to the AI model.
-The example implementation focuses on cosmology tools (CAMB, GetDist, and Cobaya), but the framework can be adapted for any technical documentation.
+The example config is for cosmology tools (CAMB, GetDist, and Cobaya), but the framework can be trivally adapted for any technical documentation.

 ![Help Assistant Screenshot](shot.png)
 *Screenshot of the Help Assistant interface showing the CAMB, GetDist, and Cobaya tabs with model selection*